vnev/recyclr-backend/README.md

     - Type: GET
     - GET request accepts a user ID in the URL and deletes that user and all listings, etc. associated with that user's ID if found

+- `/user/{id}/ban`: **ADMIN ROUTE**: Bans a user from Recyclr
+    - Type: GET
+    - GET request accepts a user ID in the URL and bans the user from Recyclr.
+Authentication with the same URL will fail henceforth

 #### Protected routes - requires signed in user/company
 - `/user/{id}`: Update user
     - Type: PUT